DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 az login [--tenant <name>.onmicrosoft.com]
 ```

-A Web browser opens where you can connect with your Azure credentials.
+A web browser opens where you can connect with your Azure credentials.

 ### Create a resource group

 An Azure resource group is a logical group in which Azure resources are deployed and managed.
 When you create a resource group, you are asked to specify a location.
 This location is where resource group metadata is stored.
-It is also where your resources run in Azure, if you don't specify another region during resource creation.
+It is also where your resources run in Azure, if you do not specify another region during resource creation.
 Create a resource group by running the `az group create` command.

-To get a list of available location, you can run :
+To get a list of available locations, run :
 ```
 az account list-locations -o table
 ```

-Then, you can create the resource group :
+Then, create the resource group:
 ```
 az group create --name <resourcegroup> --location <azurelocation> [--tags Owner=<email> Team=DBA Usage=demo Usage_desc="Azure customers support" Delete_date=2022-12-31]
 ```